 Dominic Hailstone: Alien.
 That’s a tough one.
 I tend to get drawn to the performances rather than characters.
 Parker and Brett as a double act are great and I love Veronica Cartwright in almost anything.
 I’d like to say Ripley but she’s only really a standout in the second film, and they completely fucked her up in number four, so I can’t.

 CF: What variant of the Xenomorph would you say is your favourite?

-DH: The first one as it was presented as a perfect life form.
-That idea alone was given a lot of weight in the dialogue and I think it made more horrific and mysterious.
+DH: The first one was presented as a perfect life form.
+That idea alone was given a lot of weight in the dialogue and I think it made it more horrific and mysterious.
 To see them reduced to bugs in the second film was disheartening although the Queen is pretty damn great as a practical effect so that kind of made up for it.
 I still think that Aliens is amazing despite it breaking away from the first film.